 Good question.
 Bees can fly three or four miles away from their hives in their efforts to gather pollen.
 They will also use any nearby water source they can find.
 Is there any way to guarantee that pollen collected is from organically grown flowers?
 No, not unless the hive is surrounded by miles of organically grown plants.

 The good news is that organic honey producers often place their hives in wild areas, away from major agriculture, or where surrounding crops or trees are grown to organic standards.
-For example, Hilltop Organic Lime Honey has been harvested from bees that forage for pollen from lime trees growing in certified organic land.
+For example, Raw Pot Organic Honey has been harvested from bees that forage for pollen growing in certified organic land.

 Honey labelled as organic will have been made to the strictest organic principals as possible, and no medicines or chemical pest control treatment is used to treat the bees in the hives.